Can I save money by installing a solar energy system?

 Is solar energy right for me?

-If you have made your home as energy efficient as possible and now want to install a solar energy system, contact Central in the initial planning stages.
+If you have made your home as energy-efficient as possible and now want to install a solar energy system, contact Central in the initial planning stages.
 Conduct thorough research on all aspects of any system before making the investment.
 Determine what your goal of the system is.
 For example, do you want to install solar energy because you believe it is the right thing to do?
 Or are you looking to save money?
 If you want to save money, carefully examine all the financial considerations first.

 Financial considerations